RAJESH-satya/Consumer-Goods-Analytics-SQL-Driven-Business-Intelligence/README.md

   ROUND(((unique_products_2021 - unique_products_2020) * 100 / unique_products_2020), 2) AS percentage_chg
 FROM cte;
 ```
+### Product Growth Analysis (2020 vs 2021)
+**Insight**:
+The percentage change in unique products between 2020 and 2021 highlights the product innovation and expansion efforts of the business.
+A positive growth rate suggests an increase in product diversification, which could lead to new market opportunities.

 ## 3. Segment-wise Product Distribution
 **Objective**: Provide a report of all unique product counts for each segment, sorted by descending order of product counts.